AliFatahadoost/JaliFrame-Stand-Alone/README.md

 </fetch-data-table>
 ```

-That gives you a working CRUD surface with:
+That is enough to create a working CRUD interface with:

 * Search
 * Pagination